 What is the Benefit of Front-End Performance Optimization?

-- Improving back-end performance by 50% will increase the overall performance of the application by 10%.
+- Improving back-end performance by 50% will increase the application’s overall performance by 10%.

-- However, improving front-end performance by 50% will increase the overall performance of the application by 40%.
+- However, improving front-end performance by 50% will increase the application’s overall performance by 40%.

-- Moreover, front-end performance optimization is easy and cost-effective as compared to the back-end.
+- Moreover, front-end performance optimization is easier and more cost-effective than the back-end.

 - Front-end Testing is testing or verifying the frontend functionality, GUI, and Usability.